-Purpose: To record the details and events that occur each time a participant experiences a clinical adverse event.
+- Purpose: To record the details and events that occur each time a participant experiences a clinical adverse event. - Who: An AsthmaNet coordinator completes the form. - When: Refer to Visit Procedure Checklists.
 Note: This form should also be completed if the participant or participant's guardian contacts study personnel to report a clinical adverse event outside of scheduled visits.
 This form should also be updated if the participant reports having an asthma/allergy or adverse event between visits.
 Questions on other forms may also prompt a coordinator to complete this form.